 - The date on which the mediation will take place

 - The documents each party wants to be given to the mediator

 - Any application for mediation must be made with the written consent of both parties

-- Further information with regards to mediation can be found on the IoM Courts of Justice website.
+Read more about mediation on the IoM Courts of Justice website.